 Emphasizes observations, reflection, description, and critical thinking in order to gain a deeper understanding of civil rights history as represented in American popular culture and the ways in which the concepts of the civil rights have expanded.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-223 The Humanistic Tradition 4 credits, not offered every year 4 class hours/week
+SSC-223 The Humanistic Tradition 4 credits, not offered every year

 Multi-disciplinary examination of major issues and topics from prehistory through the middle ages including perspectives from anthropology, history, art, literature, philosophy, religion, and science.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
 Recommended: Placement in RD-115.

-SSC-224 The Humanistic Tradition 4 credits, not offered every year 4 class hours/week
+SSC-224 The Humanistic Tradition 4 credits, not offered every year

 Multi-disciplinary examination of major issues and topics from the Renaissance Enlightenment from anthropology, history, art, literature, philosophy, religion, and science.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
 Recommended: Placement in RD-115.

-SSC-225 The Humanistic Tradition 4 credits, not offered every year 4 class hours/week
+SSC-225 The Humanistic Tradition 4 credits, not offered every year

-Multi-disciplinary examination of major issues and topics from 19th & 20th centuries including perspectives from anthropology, history, art, literature, philosophy, religion, and science.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
+Multi-disciplinary examination of major issues and topics from 19th and 20th centuries including perspectives from anthropology, history, art, literature, philosophy, religion, and science.
 Recommended: Placement in RD-115.

-SSC-226 Science & Religion 4 credits, not offered every term 4 class hours/week
+SSC-226 Science & Religion 4 credits, not offered every term

 Examines different aspects of science and religion and how scientific inquiry affects beliefs.
 Discusses historical development of astronomy, cosmology, physics, biology, and theology.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-227 Civil War & Psychology 4 credits, not offered every term 4 class hours/week
+SSC-227 Civil War & Psychology 4 credits, not offered every term

 Explores causes and effects of the Civil War, with a special emphasis on social, cultural, and economic factors.
 Analyzes the character and personality of civilian and military leaders of both the North and South.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-228 The Renaissance 4 credits, not offered every term 4 class hours/week
+SSC-228 The Renaissance 4 credits, not offered every term

 Students gain insight into its influence on architecture, emphasis upon the development of individual personality, confidence in the power of formal education, belief in the citizen's participation in public life, and the rise of scientific inquiry.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-229 Latin American Studies 4 credits, not offered every term 4 class hours/week
+SSC-229 Latin American Studies 4 credits, not offered every term

 Survey and analysis of Latin America from pre-colonization to the modern era.
 Focuses on the political, social, cultural, and economic structure of Latin America.
 Discusses race and class relations, imperialism, revolution, neo-colonialism, and dependency theory.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-230 Gender & Material Culture 4 credits, not offered every term 4 class hours/week
+SSC-230 Gender & Material Culture 4 credits, not offered every term

 Provides an in-depth study of social and cultural significance of material culture as it applies to gender, within a historical context.
 Focuses on the material world of American society from the colonial era to the present.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-231 Engendered Identities 4 credits, not offered every term 4 class hours/week
+SSC-231 Engendered Identities 4 credits, not offered every term

 Examines the various perspectives on the development of gender identities and looks specifically at the ways in which concepts of femininity and masculinity have shaped cultural images, identities and experiences cross-culturally, globally and historically.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-232 Women in American History 4 credits, not offered every term 4 class hours/week
+SSC-232 Women in American History 4 credits, not offered every term

 Explores changing roles of women in American history.
 Emphasis on concepts of separate spheres, public/private realms, development of women's rights, role of women in reform and social movements, and women's roles and experiences across race and class.
-Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-SSC-233 Electronic Culture [C] 4 credits, not offered every term 4 class hours/week
+SSC-233 Electronic Culture [C] 4 credits, not offered every term